Abhinavkavuluru/College-Evaluation/README.md

 2. **Using the Web Interface**

-   If you have deployed the application using Anvil, you can access it through the web interface.
+   If deployed using Anvil, access the web interface through your browser.
 Ensure that the Anvil server key is correctly configured in your deployment.

-## Contributing
+## 🤝 Contributing

 Contributions to this project are welcome!
 If you'd like to contribute, please follow these steps: